All posts

 5. Multi-step task execution — Can it complete an "add a working shop" task that touches 5 files, or does it stop after one step?

 6. UX inside Studio — Side panel?
 Chat?
-Both?
 Does it interrupt your flow?

 7. Pricing — Free, paid, credits-based?